About speech and speech development

 For speech, children need to understand different sounds and the rules for putting those sounds together in their own language.

-Most children master the following sounds at the following ages:
+Most children learn the following sounds at the following ages:

-Most children make mistakes in their speech during the first few years of speech development.
-But by about 3 years, most children can be understood by their main caregivers, siblings and peers.
+Most children make some mistakes in their speech during the first few years of speech development.
+But by about 3 years, most children can be understood by their parents, siblings and peers.

 Spotting speech disorders